-Please refer to the separate document titled 'DIABLO16 4DGL Internal Functions' for more information on how to use the Quadrature Input functions, along with the separate document titled 'DIABLO16-Processor Datasheet'.
+Please refer to the separate document titled 'DIABLO16-4DGL-Internal-Functions.pdf' for more information on how to use the Quadrature Input functions, along with the separate document titled 'DIABLO16-Processor-Datasheet-REVx.x.pdf'.

 4.11.
 Analog Inputs

 Please refer to the table in section 4.2 for details on which GPIO can be configured to be analog inputs.
 The analog inputs on the DIABLO16 have a range of 0 to 3.3V, each with a max resolution of 12-bits.